hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - more time to gather data
         - (by the time the project is completed, the data maybe outdated)
     - small sample size
+        - less amount of data gathered
+        - might not be enough
+    - pollution, its affected by weather seaons...
 - inaccurate information
     - errors made when data entering
     - misconfigured/uncalibrated sensors
     - people used in study aren't very representative
-    - if question is not clear, we get irrelevant answers
+    - if question is not clear / badly phrased, we get irrelevant answers
     - open ended questions will produce answers that aren't relevant
+    - maybe too much information when processing documents
     - if MCQ, no enough choices for answers
 - types
     - questionairres
         - distributed among people
     - interview
         - if question is not clear, we get irrelevant answers
+    - observation
+        - might be inaccurate
-    - observe
+            - people act different
+            - because they know that they are being monitored
     - data logging
         - sensors used to gather data that could be processed & interpreted
 - examples